harrypotter306/lepy/readme.txt

           finishing the high order function part.
           learning using functions in return sentences 20180529  learning the anonymous function in function program.
+20180530  learning the decorator in function program.
+          Q: the @functools.wrap(func) sentence hasn't been solved.